csaid/csaid.github.io/_posts/2017-05-08-learning-by-flip-flopping.md

 title: Learning by flip-flopping
 ---

 I recently came across [Artir](https://nintil.com/)'s [Pyramid of Economic Insight and Virtue](https://nintil.com/2016/03/06/the-pyramid-of-economic-insight-and-virtue/).
 It's not actually a pyramid, but is instead a riff on the Expanding Brain meme.
+Check it out:
 <div class='wrapper'>
 <div class='inner'>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The Pyramid of Economic Insight and Virtue, now in meme form.
 From <a href="https://t.co/AT148qXSbc">https://t.co/AT148qXSbc</a> <a href="https://t.co/odmXCcUxiV">pic.twitter.com/odmXCcUxiV</a></p>&mdash; Artir (@ArtirKel) <a href="https://twitter.com/ArtirKel/status/843886928135159819">March 20, 2017</a></blockquote>